Key Dates

 This project investigates how women and gender-diverse users engage with safety features on social media, to identify their strengths/limitations.
 Following “Safety by Design” principles, the project will collaborate with users, designers and policymakers, to produce consumer-centric recommendations to proactively design online safety mechanisms that address vulnerable consumers’ safety expectations.

-The opinion piece below was written by ACCAN CEO Carol Bennett for the Canberra Times and Australian Community Media about the 3G shutdown.
-It was originally published on 19 August 2024.
+The opinion piece below was written by ACCAN CEO Carol Bennett for the Canberra Times and Australian Community Media about draft anti-scams legislation.
+It was originally published on 27 September 2024.

 Write comment (0 Comments)